minho42/roster-ios-public/README.md

 - Only available for those who have access to HealthRoster using from within Australia.
 - Shift information is frequently synced to HealthRoster, but may not be up to date at certain points
+- Not all information accessible from HealthRoster is available in this app, e.g., notes, whether a shift has been changed after approval, etc.

 ## FAQ